keycdn/optimus/readme.txt

 = Privacy =
-* After the optimization and transfer process, the *Optimus* server immediately deletes all the temporarily stored files.
+* After the image optimization and transfer process, the *Optimus* server immediately deletes all the temporarily stored files.
 No files are stored!
 * The Optimus servers are located in Germany.